adambraimbridge/public-brands-api/README.md

 }
 ```

-* Brands can have parents, as illustrated bellow when considering Lex Live:
+* Brands can have parents, as illustrated below when considering Lex Live:

 ```
 {